mirpri/neonvocab/README.md

   - Track your daily streak.
   - Monitor learning velocity (words/minute).
   - Visualize total words mastered and days active.
+- **☁️ Local & Sync**:
-- **💾 Local Persistence**: All your words, progress, and settings are saved automatically to your browser.
+  - All your words, progress, and settings are saved automatically to your browser.
+  - You can log in to sync your process! (✨New, server required)

 ## 🛠️ Tech Stack